 Military

 The Army, Air Force, and Gendarmerie together comprise the Chadian Armed Forces.
 With regular coups and rebellions spearheaded by military leaders, the military has been rather important in the history of the nation.
-Along with other peacekeeping operations in Mali and the Central African Republic, Chad has also participated in many others in surrounding nations.
+Along with other peacekeeping operations in Mali and the Central African Republic, Chad has also participated in many other operations in surrounding nations.

 Administrative divisions